Automate analytics reporting with Cloudflare Workers and email routing

 ↗ package:

-↗ is the configuration file for your Worker.
+contains the configuration for your Worker.
 It was created when you ran c3

 in your code editor and update it with the following configuration: